dvarkless/WPengine-cli/README.md

     python wengine.py --help
     python wengine.py wallpaper --help
   ```
+## Contributions
+Feel free to contribute to this project.
+I'll be glad to accept your pull requests.
+There are several issues with the program that come to my mind right now:
+- Handle typically occuring unhandled errors.
+Basically, add more `try except` statements and convert all `raise` keywords to `print(error_msg); sys.exit(1)`
+- Test program on plasma linux systems other than Manjaro.
+(Arch, Kubuntu, Fedora and others)
+- Create binaries for this systems.
 ## License

 Distributed under the MIT License.
 See `LICENSE.txt` for more information.